Saya de Malha Bank: Artificial island project

 The Saya de Malha Bank is the site of an attempt to create an artificial island by Prof. Wolf Hilbertz (1938-2007) and Dr. Thomas J. Goreau.
 Hilbertz created seacrete or biorock by utilizing electricity to accrete the minerals in sea water onto a metal structure.
 The artificial coral thus far created has high enough tensile strength to be used as building material.
 With others, Hilbertz and Goreau made two expeditions to the bank in 1997 and 2002.
 They attempted to create or grow an island around a steel structure that has been anchored to the North Bank sea floor at a depth of 11 m.
 Some sources say that the island would have been named Autopia or Autopia Saya, and declared a micronation.

 Excerpt from an online interview with Wolf Hilbertz in Celestopea Times, 2004:

 Mauritius claims part of the Saya de Malha Bank as part of its exclusive economic zone.

+Ecology

+The Saya de Malha was considered one of the world's largest seagrass fields, and serves as a carbon sink.
+However, recent seafloor survey of the center and south of the bank found no seagrass, with most of the shallower part of the bank's seafloor hosting corals and coralline algae and the deeper foraminiferal sand.

+Because it is located in international waters, the bank's biodiversity is under threat from fishing and deep sea mining.
+Fishing fleets from Sri Lanka, Thailand, Taiwan have exploited the ecosystem in various ways, including trawling the ocean floor, longlining and gillnetting.
+There are no major binding international treaties that protect the bank from exploitation.
+Instead, economic activity on the bank is governed by the Southern Indian Oceans Fisheries Agreement, a voluntary agreement which only applies to its signatories.
+Waters near the Saya de Malha have also been considered as potential sites for rare-earth minerals mining, which could raise sediment from the ocean floor and disrupt seagrass photosynthesis.